US’ vision of Sri Lanka very different from ‘predator’ China: Pompeo | Law-Order

 US’ vision of Sri Lanka very different from ‘predator’ China: Pompeo

-America’s vision on Sri Lanka is "very different" from that of "predator" China, US Secretary of State Mike Pompeo said here on Tuesday as he met the leadership here and reaffirmed US' commitment to the island nation’s sovereignty and security.
+America's vision on Sri Lanka is "very different" from that of "predator" China, US Secretary of State Mike Pompeo said here on Wednesday as he met the island nation's top leadership and reaffirmed US' commitment to its sovereignty and security.
 Addressing a joint press conference with his Sri Lankan counterpart Dinesh Gunawardena after bilateral talks, the top US diplomat said that the US and Sri Lanka shared a democratic vision.

-“Indeed, a strong sovereign Sri Lanka is a positive partner on the world stage.
-It can be a beacon for a free Indo-Pacific.
-“The Chinese Communist Party is a predator.
-The US comes in a different way, we come as a friend,” Pompeo said in response to a question.
+"Indeed, a strong sovereign Sri Lanka is a positive partner on the world stage.
+It can be a beacon for a free Indo-Pacific," Pompeo told reporters as he wrapped up his two-day visit, the second stop on a four-nation tour.
+"The Chinese Communist Party is a predator.
+The US comes in a different way, we come as a friend," he said in response to a question.

-Pompeo, who became the Trump administration’s highest ranking official to visit Sri Lanka, said that the US and Sri Lanka shared a vision for democracy to build a relationship and the “freedom to hold democratic elections”.
-Emphasising on the need for the freedom of navigation, the Secretary of State said that the US businesses are superior over the Chinese companies who are making big moves in Sri Lanka.
+Pompeo, who became the Trump administration’s highest ranking official to visit Colombo, said the US and Sri Lanka shared a vision for democracy to build a relationship and the "freedom to hold democratic elections".
+Emphasising on the need for the freedom of navigation, he said that the US businesses are superior over the Chinese companies who are making big moves in Sri Lanka.

 "These American companies are the most reliable partners on the planet.
 They are liable to the law, transparency.
 The US wants to increase its relationship with a democratic and fully independent Sri Lanka," he said.
 He said that he had discussed with Sri Lankan leaders "the (COVID-19) pandemic that came from Wuhan, China".